Plaintiff's Motion to Compel Second Defendant's Deposition

 - Counsel Is Required to Produce Non-Privileged Documents Not Under a Protective Order

 Plaintiff has been attempting to take the depositions of the Defendants since the latter part of 2002.
 After numerous letters, phone calls and emails that went unreturned, see Exhibit 1, Plaintiff unilaterally noted the Defendants depositions on November 6, 2002.
 See Exhibit 2 and Exhibit 3.
 These notices included a subpoena duces tecum requesting certain documents.
 See Attachment A to Exhibit 2 and Exhibit 3.
 These depositions were noted for December 5, 2002.
 Three weeks later on November 27, 2002, although the undersigned counsel had never heard from the Defendants’ lawyer, he learned from the counsel for co-defendant New England Patriots (since dismissed) that Defendants’ counsel would be filing a motion for a protective order from these depositions and was seeking a telephonic hearing that day.
 After a letter from undersigned counsel (see Exhibit 1), the parties agreed to postpone the depositions again until January.
-These depositions were canceled again by the New England Patriots counsel and were noted again for April 8, 2003 and April 9, 2003.
+These depositions were canceled again by the New England Patriots counsel and were noted again on April 8, 2003, and April 9, 2003.
 See Exhibit 4 and Exhibit 5.
 These notices again included a subpoena duces tecum requesting the same documents certain documents.
 See Attachment A to Exhibit 4 and Exhibit 5.
-Plaintiff again agreed to postpone the depositions until July 23, 2003 and July 24, 2003.
+Plaintiff again agreed to postpone the depositions until July 23, 2003, and July 24, 2003.

 On July 21, 2003, two days before the depositions, undersigned counsel received a telephone call from Defendants’ counsel indicating that Defendants would not be complying with all of the documents sought in the subpoenas.
 Defendants’ counsel agreed to indicate its position in writing.
 Later that day, Plaintiff received a letter indicating that Defendants had no intention of complying with Plaintiff’s subpoena.
 See Exhibit 6.
 No explanation was given as to why Defendants refused to comply.